Frequently Asked Questions

 A "Ply Rating" is a measure of the tire's strength and is shown on many types of tires, including utility vehicle tires.
 A "Star Rating" is a measure of inflation pressure and is typically used on "AT" or ATV tires.
 There is no direct conversion between the two systems since they depict different values (strength vs. inflation).

-A 1 Star (*) tire has a “maximum operating pressure” of 4 PSI.
+- 1 Star (*) — maximum operating pressure of 4 PSI

-A 2 Star (**) tire has a “maximum operating pressure” of 5 PSI.
+- 2 Star (**) — maximum operating pressure of 5 PSI

-A 3 Star (***) tire has a “maximum operating pressure” of 7 PSI.
+- 3 Star (***) — maximum operating pressure of 7 PSI

-The Carlstar Group belts are proudly made in the USA.
-The Carlstar Group belt plants are in Springfield, Missouri and Fort Scott, Kansas.
+Titan Specialty Division belts are proudly made in the USA.
+Titan Specialty Division belt plants are in Springfield, Missouri and Fort Scott, Kansas.
 We are an American company committed to American manufacturing and standards.

-What is the difference between anti-static or static dissipating?
+What is the difference between anti-static and static dissipating?

 These terms have the same meaning.
 Anti-static means that a static charge will not build up on the belts.
-Static Dissipating means that when static starts to build up on the belt, it is able to carry it away.
+Static dissipating means that when static starts to build up on the belt, it is carried away.
 Under certain conditions of temperature and humidity, a belt drive may generate static electricity.
 Belts intended for operation in a potentially dangerous atmosphere can be constructed with a relatively low electrical resistance characteristic.
-It has become common practice to specify and refer to such belts as “static conductive”, “static dissipating”, or “anti-static”.
-Most The Carlstar Group V-Belts are static dissipating.
-Consult the The Carlstar Group PT catalog for additional information.
-The catalog can be downloaded at: http://www.carlisletransportationproducts.com/download-catalog
+Most Titan Specialty Division V-Belts are static dissipating.
+Consult the PT catalog for additional information: www.carlisletransportationproducts.com/download-catalog

 Where can I obtain drive design information?

-The Carlstar Group drive design and analysis software, Drive Engineer, can now be downloaded from our website at: http://www.carlisletransportationproducts.com/drive-engineer
+Titan Specialty Division drive design and analysis software, Drive Engineer, can be downloaded from our website at: www.carlisletransportationproducts.com/drive-engineer

 Please explain the part number for Panther Plus.

 Panther Plus has a new part numbering system.
 The part number is the length, followed by the pitch and top width.
-For example, 3600-8MPT-30 has a 3600 mm pitch length, 8 mm pitch, PT stands for Panther and 30 is the top width in mm.
+For example, 3600-8MPT-30 means: 3600 mm pitch length, 8 mm pitch, PT stands for Panther, and 30 is the top width in mm.

 What is the temperature rating for a Panther Plus belt?

-The temperature rating for a The Carlstar Group Panther Plus synchronous belt is 200°F.
+The temperature rating for a Titan Specialty Division Panther Plus synchronous belt is 200°F.

 What is the normal shelf life for a belt?

 With proper storage, normal shelf life is 7 years.
-The quality of a The Carlstar Group Belt is not considered to change significantly within seven years when stored properly under normal conditions.
-Normal conditions can be defined as temperature below 85°F and relative humidity of 70% or less with no exposure to direct sunlight.
+Normal conditions are defined as temperature below 85°F and relative humidity of 70% or less with no exposure to direct sunlight.

 Beyond seven years, assuming normal storage, a decrease in service life of approximately 10% per year can be expected.
-For belts not stored under “normal” conditions, the actual reduction in shelf life is difficult to measure due to lack of precise data and number of variables involved.
 When belts are stored under abnormal conditions, conservatism is recommended in estimating shelf life.

-It depends on the pulley sizes, rpm, and overall drive parameters.
-You can calculate the HP rating of specific The Carlstar Group Belts using Drive Engineer.
-Download our drive design software from our website at: http://www.carlisletransportationproducts.com/drive-engineer
+It depends on the pulley sizes, RPM, and overall drive parameters.
+You can calculate the HP rating of specific Titan Specialty Division belts using Drive Engineer: www.carlisletransportationproducts.com/drive-engineer

 No. This US military spec has a -40°F test requirement and our material does not meet that requirement.